How to contribute to GeoNode’s Documentation¶

 If you feel like adding or changing something in the GeoNode documentation you are very welcome to do so.
 The documentation always needs improvement as the development of the software is going quite fast.

-In order to contribute to the GeoNode documentation you should:
+To contribute to the GeoNode documentation you should:

 - Create an account on GitHub